PoonLab/surfaces/scripts_pipeline/sequence_analysis.md

 # Retrieve and cluster proteins from a single virus
-Follow these steps in the surfaces Project to consistently analyse our data
+Follow these steps in the surfaces Project to consistently analyse our data.

 ## 1. Data collection: complete genomes, amino acid sequences, and CDSs
+To get accession numbers, search your virus from the `taxonomy` browser in NCBI.
+Click your virus species and filter genomes by length (based on the length of your genome).
+This should give you accession numbers of entries properly classified as your virus species, that are complete genomes.

-From a list of accession numbers, use `get_all_accns.py` to create three files:
+From the list of accession numbers, use `get_all_accns.py` to create three files:
 - `_md.csv`: metadata
 - `_aa.fa`: amino acid sequences
 - `_CDS.fa`: coding sequences (CDSs)